 Not all assets require proactive maintenance (some are better left to reactive strategies)

 Reactive maintenance often gets a bad rap, but in some situations, it makes sense.
-Not every piece of equipment needs constant monitoring – sometimes, letting it run until failure is the most cost-effective approach.
+Not every piece of equipment needs constant monitoring.
+Sometimes, letting it run until failure is the most cost-effective approach.

 Benefits